zerok/zerokspot.com/README.md

 - Hugo (as the static site generator that produces all the HTML pages that are then served)
-- Go (for implementing the search backend)
+- Go (for implementing various preprocessors and helper APIs)

 ## How to build